 The history of this line is shrouded in the mists of time.
 There are a number of articles/blogs on the internet with few accurate details and all giving different dates.
 The only reliable information I have is data on the locomotives obtained from the manufacturers records.
 I have found no maps showing the route of the horse trams within the city and a 1903 map shows the only tram line running from Bojolalie via Poerwosari to Solo-Balapan station.
 A later 1946 map does not show this line but does show a line running from Purwosari south-east through the city and on to Wonogiri.
 This line is still in use today and even sees the occasional steam special.

 The initial concession for a tramway was granted in 1884 and a line was built by Lange & Co. from Kartasura to Solo market and Djebres via Purwosari and Fort Vastenburg, mostly along the side of streets.
 Solosche Tramweg Maatschappij was established in 1892.
-It appears the first section to open was from Purwosari to Jebres, about 4-5 kms long, in about 1895.
+It appears the first section to open was from Purwosari to Jebres, about 4-5 kms long, on 8th August 1891.
 There were intermediate stops at Fort Vastenburg, Pasar Gede and Warung Pelem.
 Later the line was extended from Purwosari to Kartosura another 5 kms or so, and later still extended from Kartasura to Boyolalie.

 The above map shows only the line from Bojolali running alongside the NIS line from Poewosari to Solo Balapan station.
 Likely date would be between 1908 and 1913.
 I have not found a date for the line to Wonogiri (shown on the 1913 map below) but it followed the line I have drawn on the first map as far as Fort Vastenburg, then continued in the same direction before turning south to cross the river as per the map below.